yusheng-wang/HDCM/README.md

 ## Codes
 There are two parts to our codes:
-1. Our two algorithms, the VB and the EnKs, were written into the stBase package in the R statistical environment;
+1. Our two algorithms, the VB and the EnKs, were written into the [stBase](https://github.com/ChenYW68/HDCM/tree/main/HDCMc/package) package in the R statistical environment;
-2. A project entitled ``HDCMc'' in the Rstudio environment was built to reproduce all the results (e.g., figures and tables) in this work.
+2. A project entitled ``[HDCMc](https://github.com/ChenYW68/HDCM/tree/main/HDCMc)'' in the [RStudio](https://www.rstudio.com/products/rstudio/download/) environment was built to reproduce all the results (e.g., figures and tables) in this work.

 ```
 # Require core package